 A Levels?*

-We require A Levels in three subjects, including biology or chemistry, plus another designated science subject (biology, chemistry, physics, maths/further maths/statistics).
+We require A Levels in three subjects, including Biology or Chemistry, plus another designated science subject (Biology, Chemistry, Physics, Maths/Further Maths/Statistics).
+Only one subject from a combination of Maths, Further Maths and Statistics will be considered from the three A Levels.

 Please detail below the three subjects you are studying:

-Only one subject from a combination of maths, further maths and statistics will be considered within the three A Levels.

 If you are not studying A Levels, please detail below the qualifications you are studying and the subject.
 For example, International Baccalaureate or Scottish Highers.

 GCSEs